Pirouz-Nourian/VectoRelax_Vectorized_Dynamic_Relaxation/README.md

-## Vectorized NumPy code for Dynamic Relaxtion
+## A Vectorized NumPy code for Dynamic Relaxtion

 An educational code written by Shervin Azadi and Pirouz Nourian, NumPy operations explained by Kotryna Valeckaite